NancyZhang26/silly_blog/posts/clubbingpackagept3.9.md

 Please, 4-5 shots are like nothing.

 More drinks, pizza, and ice cream.
 Just chilling.
-So wholesome.

 <h3>Next Up:</h3>
 <a href="{{ '/posts/clubbingpackagept4/' | url }}">Palm Trees, Mau P, Fisher, and A Frog (Final)</a>